bibekgaihre/bibekgaihre/README.md

 **Current Status Quo**

-- 👨🏻‍💻 I’m currently studying Distributed Systems(https://www.amazon.com/Distributed-Systems-Concepts-Design-5th/dp/0132143011).
 - 🤔 My research interests are with Distributed Systems, Software Design, etc.
-- 💼 I’m planning to pursue a Msc. degree.
 - 💬 Ask me about anything, I would like to answer.
+- I am searching for a job oppurtunity.
 - 📫 Please email via bibekgaihre123@outlook.com to reach me.
 - 👀 See my [Curriculum Vitae](https://bibekgaire.now.sh/) to get more info.